đŸȘ™

 The Next Monetary Chapter + Why It’s Personal to Me

-In 1944, world leaders met in Bretton Woods, New Hampshire, to decide what global money would be.
+In 1944, world leaders in Bretton Woods, New Hampshire, a mere 90 minutes from where I grew up, to decide what global money would be.
 The dollar, anchored to gold, became the central pillar of the world.

 That monetary era is ending.